Advanced Global Trading

 Advanced Global Trading (AGT) was an emissions trading and environmental consultancy firm headquartered in Dubai, United Arab Emirates and with offices in Bahrain, Doha, Zurich and Johannesburg.
 AGT deals in sourcing and trading of Verified Carbon Standard approved emissions trading permits (ETP), and specialised in buying and selling of emissions trading certificates and permits in the over-the-counter markets.

 History

 Advanced Global Trading was set up by a group of investors and angel investors in 2009 with headquarters in the Dubai, United Arab Emirates.
-AGT trades within the UAE and Gulf Cooperation Council regions.
+AGT traded within the UAE and Gulf Cooperation Council regions.
 It later expanded into consultancy.

 In August 2011 the company established a partnership with Equinox Designs to offset the environmental waste created by the exhibition industry.
 AMEinfo.com estimated the total offset to be over 200,000 tonnes a year in the UAE alone.
 Lotus F1 also signed Advanced Global Trading as an official partner to reduce their environmental impact.
 The partnership is represented by the AGT brand, which appears on the Lotus F1 car driven by Kimi Räikkönen and Romain Grosjean.